-Despite the protests and cries of heresy, there is nothing new in Rev. Phipps's denial of the essentials of the Christian faith.
+Despite all the protests and cries of heresy, there is nothing new about Rev. Phipps' denial of the essentials of the Christian faith.
 It's the same old unbelief which has plagued the United Church for more than half a century.
-When the UCC came together in 1925, the result of a three way merger of Methodists, the majority of Presbyterians and most of the small Congregationalist churches in Canada, they issued a statement of faith.
-"The Basis of Union" was evangelical, but it had two major flaws.
-First, it declared that the Bible "contains" the Word of God.
+When the United Church came together in 1925, with all the Methodists, the majority of the Presbyterians and almost all of the small Congretationalist denomination, they issued as a statement of faith "The Basis of Union" which was evangelical, but it had two major flaws.
+First, it declared that the Bible contains the Word of God.
 Second, it tried to accommodate both Calvinist and Arminian theology.
-The denomination has also failed to discipline those who have departed from their denomination's creedal affirmations.
-As one leader in the UCC church said about Phipps's views, "My own confession of faith is not that of Mr. Phipps, but the United Church has always been a church of diverse beliefs."
-He referred to the Basis of Union as one which tolerates those who believe in predestination as well as those who believe in free will as both a strength and a weakness of the denomination.
+Furthermore, the office bearers of the United Church never faced discipline when they departed from their denomination's creedal affirmation.
+As Mr. Peter Wyatts, the United Church's general secretary for theology, faith and ecumenism, remarked about Rev. Phipps' views, "My own confession of faith is not that of Mr. Phipps, but the United Church has always been a church of diverse beliefs."
+And Mr. Wyatt referred to the Basis of Union with Presbyterians who believed in predestination and Methodists who believed in free will.
+Mr. Wytatts commented that this diversity of belief has been the United Church's strength and weakness ever since.

 The "New Curriculum" Sunday School material, published by the United Church in 1964 and 1965, demonstrated this lack of doctrinal discipline.
 It omitted the Virgin Birth, focused on Jesus' humanity while minimizing His divinity, doubted His ascension, ignored His Second Coming, and alleged that the kingdom of God is the ideal society on earth.
-An evangelical scholar who reviewed the UCC's new curriculum at the time said that "to a large extent the New Curriculum promotes a religion of the natural man."
+An evangelical scholar, who reviewed the UC's newly developed curriculum right after it was put on the market, remarked that "to a large extend the New Curriculum promotes a religion of the natural man."

 By the 1960s key members of the denominational elite, especially those teaching in the seminaries, no longer placed great emphasis on the new birth of the individual, on the supernatural or on the transcendence of God, but rather on the reformation of Canada through social action.
 The elite melded with the far left of secular culture.
 Someone said that the bureaucracy of the United Church had become the New Democratic Party at prayer.
-The elite, in a desire to remain relevant and keep abreast of the times, accommodated themselves to the secular spirit of the age.
+The elite, in a desire to remain relevant and keep abreast with the times, accommodated themselves to the secular spirit of the age.
 And in the process they separated themselves from many people in the pew who still adhered to a form of evangelicalism.